noodlehaus/dispatch/README.md

 ```

 ### Conditions
 This is taken from BreezePHP.
-Preconditions let you setup functions that determine if execution continues or not.
-Precondition function must return true or false to determine if execution continues or not.
+Conditions let you setup functions that determine if execution continues or not.
+Condition functions must return true or false to determine if execution continues or not.

 ```php
 <?php